MaxSoloshenko/restapi/README.md

 ### How can I upload files in my requests?
 Currently it supports File Entity in requests.
-Couple lines in test case will let you request know about it.
+Couple lines in test case will let your request know about it.
-Real file must beeng presented in folder resources/SourceFiles In case you do not care about file content then you can use any filename in your case.
+Real file must being presented in folder resources/SourceFiles In case you do not care about file content then you can use any filename in your case.
 Real file SourceFiles/default.pdf content will be used.
 ```